miscsamchris/IdenTicket/feedback.md

 What tools did you use while building your project?
 - Nillion SDK? (e.g., nada, nillion-devnet, pynadac)
+  * nada
+  * nillion-devnet
+  * pynadac
+  * nada-ai
+  * nada-numpy
+  * nilup
+  * py_nillion_client
+  * nillion/client-web

 - Google Colab for Python development?

 - Any other tools?
+  * Postman

 What additional docs or examples would be helpful for Nillion development?
+  * Clear architectural description of the Nillion network and information on the internal operations performed in nodes would be of great help

 What additional tools would be helpful for Nillion development?